 “What?”
 Dr. Jekyll said again.

 “It seems I’ve given you an injection of my own blood, doctor.
-An excellent research opportunity, I have no doubt.”
+An excellent research opportunity, I have no doubt,”, she said.

 It was true.
 In the moment she’d been distracted by the giant, she had accidentally emptied the syringe into the surgeon’s neck.
 She showed him the empty syringe, with an apologetic shrug.